Get familiar with what is Sass and how you can customize your theme using Sass variables, maps, and functions defined by Propeller.

 Propeller Pro also provides a predefined map -

-$pmd-theme-colors which can be used to set the color scheme of the content in any application in both dark and light background.
+$pmd-theme-colors which can be used to set the text color of the content in any application in both dark and light background.

 primary parameter is used to update the color of headings, titles or any primary content while the